Athena, Phevos and Proteas: History

 An international competition for the design of the Olympic mascots was launched by the Athens Organizing Committee for the Olympic Games (ATHOC) on 26 February 2001: on 18 May 2001, ATHOC shortlisted seven proposals out of the 127 entries that met the initial requirements.
 The winning proposal, submitted by Spyros Gogos of Paragraph Design Limited, was announced on 26 October 2001.

 Athena and Phevos was unveiled to the public on 4 April 2002, followed by Proteas on 17 September 2003.

+Paralympic mascot

+Proteas is the official mascot of the Athens 2004 Paralympic Games.
+The mascot is a seahorse and represents strength, pursuit, inspiration, and celebration.
+Proteas is coloured in red, green and blue, showcasing the three Tae Geukes (currently named as the ‘’Agitos’’) - the logo of the International Paralympic Committee.